tdwg/tag/complex_values/use_cases.md

 Submitted by Ben Norton, TDWG TAG, at the 2022-11-07 working session

+**Simple JSON array**

+Allows for multiple values.

+"verbatimNames": [
+	"Cougar",
+	"Mountain Lion",
+	"Catamount",
+	"Panther",
+	"Florida Panther",
+	"Puma"
+]

+**JSON array of JSON objects**

-Vernacular name record records include not only the name string itself, but also the language and if it's the primary one.
+Vernacular name record records include not only the name string itself, but also the language and whether it's the primary one or not.
 When there is more than one vernacular name per species, how does one maintain the connection between the metadata statements about a particular vernacular name?

 Example data:

 ```
-[
+"hasVernacularName": [
     {
         "dwc:vernacularName": "cougar",
         "dc:language": "en",